 I MET MY HUSBAND on a blind date.
 He was in college at the time, studying engineering.
 I blush to confess that, as an arty ex-theater major, I wasn’t exactly sure what engineering was.
 To this day, he reminds me that I asked him if it had anything to do with “fixing toasters.”
 (Okay, I wasn’t too bright, but I had a good heart.)

 I GOT PREGNANT the usual way.
 Bill and I had been married for two years and wanted to start a family.
 He was out of town on business the night I went into labor with our first son, but he made it back in time to witness the birth.
 He was also at my side when our second son was born.
 Today our boys are grown, and I couldn’t be prouder of them or their families.
+Today our boys are grown, we’ve welcomed a “bonus” son and daughter into our family, along with four grandchildren, and I couldn’t be prouder.

 FOUR HOURS LATER we’d come up with exactly three sentences.
 We had no idea how to write a book together, but we were getting a good idea how not to do it.
 Over the course of the next few months, we worked out a system.
 We’d get together to plot a scene, frequently role-playing dialogue.
 Claire would take copious notes, carry them to her typewriter, and come up with a rough draft, which she’d give to me.
 Sometimes I’d just change a sentence here or there.
 Other times, I’d throw out all of her hard work and start over again.
 Somehow our friendship survived.

 IDIOTS’ LUCK.
 With only half the manuscript completed, we got the phone number of an editor at Dell Publishing.
 Sweating bullets, we called her.
 She was a very nice woman, asked us some questions about our book, and then agreed to see it, even though it wasn’t finished.
 Unfortunately, she also wanted to see a synopsis.
 Synopsis?
 We barely knew what was going to happen in the next chapter, let alone the end of the book.
 Knees trembling, we ran to the typewriter and came up with something, then spent the next few weeks typing a fresh copy of our manuscript to mail off.
+(Yes, “typing.”)

 THREE WEEKS LATER the telephone rang.
 It was the editor.
 “I’m calling from Dell Publishing.
 We’ve read your manuscript.
 We like it.
 And Dell is prepared to make you an offer.”